SwarmStorm/awesome/README.md

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+*   [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
+Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
+Compatible with Pandas, DuckDB, Polars, Pyarrow, and PyTorch with more integrations coming..

+*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - the AI-native open-source embedding database

+*   [lnx-search/lnx](https://github.com/lnx-search/lnx) - ⚡ Insanely fast, 🌟 Feature-rich searching. lnx is the adaptable, typo tollerant deployment of the tantivy search engine.

 ## Shell